pmem/pmemfile/doc/libpmemfile-posix.3.md

 	Not supported.

 O_PATH
-	This flag will behave the same as is documented in the open() man-page.
+	This flag will behave the same as is documented in the open(2) man-page.
 However, the use of the file descriptor returned as a result  of  this flag cannot be used to pass to another process via a UNIX domain socket.
 Sockets are not supported.